-For many Christians, the Jews and Judaism seem like the last place to learn anything about Christianity.
+For many Christians, the Jews and Judaism seem like the last places to learn anything about the Christian faith.
 Christianity and Judaism appear to be opposites.
-For many centuries, it sounded heretical even to suggest that Jesus, Peter, and Paul were Jews.
+For many centuries, it sounded heretical even to suggest that Jesus, Peter, and Paul were Jewish.
 Yet this is the historical reality: that Christianity worships a Jewish Savior, whose Jewish disciples founded a Jewish religion in Israel.

 Jesus and his disciples spoke the Jewish language (Hebrew), they read the Jewish scriptures, they attended Jewish synagogues, they taught using the teaching techniques of the Jewish religious teachers of their day.
 These same disciples wrote most of our Christian scriptures, both the Old and the New Testaments.
 Jesus himself was a Jew of the line of David (Matt.
 1:6).
 Paul was a student of the famous Rabbi Gamaliel (Acts 22:3).

 What’s important about the Jewish Roots of Christianity?
 Everything.
 Because without the Jews and Judaism there would be no Christianity.
 And since Christianity started among the Jews, we must understand our Jewish Roots to understand the Bible correctly.
 Without them we are liable to misunderstand much of what the Christian faith is about.

 Why is it that Christians know so little about their Jewish Roots?
 Beginning in the mid-2nd century AD, Gentile Christians began to reject Jewish Christians, calling them heretics.
 Why this change of heart?
 Because these Jewish Christians continued to live as Jews, just as Jesus, Peter, and Paul had done.
 Think about that for a minute: Gentile Christians began to reject their Jewish brothers and sisters in the faith, the spiritual and physical descendants of the apostles, because they continued to live in the same way that Jesus and the apostles had done.